 Ireland’s Dark Hedges seem as if they come right out of a storybook.
 Near the village of Armoy, along Bregagh Road, you’ll find trees that bend, curve, and intertwine perfectly—they were once owned by the Stuart family.
 They planted the trees in the 18th century in order to “dress up” the path leading up to their manor.

 To add a dose of glamour to your own story, head to St. Moritz, Switzerland.
-A glamorous destination with small-town charm, it’s both the perfect getaway for skiing (with tons of Alpine charm) and just as great a summer destination (with plenty of hiking opportunities).
+A glamorous destination with small-town charm, it’s both the perfect getaway for skiing (with tons of Alpine charm) and just a great a summer destination (with plenty of hiking opportunities)!
+It’s a must-stop destination, if you’re doing a road trip in Switzerland.

 For the Disney movie “Up,” Angel Falls in Venezuela was the real-life inspiration for the film.
 The waterfall spills from the Auyán-tepui mountain and was named after Jimmy Angel, a U.S. aviator who was the first known person to fly over the site.